Translate

 The Enigma Theme Pi Cipher is remarkable because a circle has 360 degrees, presenting an intriguing parallel with the opus number of the Enigma Variations — 36.
 Santa’s groundbreaking research showed for the first time how Elgar deftly inserted a cryptogram into the Enigma Theme, raising the tantalizing prospect of more ciphers.
 Elgar used the opening four melody notes from the Enigma Theme to encode Pi, thereby furnishing a numeric convergence with the four-note Mendelssohn fragments in Variation XIII.
 Could there be other cryptographic connections between these two overtly extraneous melodies?

 On four occasions in Variation XIII from the Enigma Variations, Elgar features a four-note melodic fragment from the starting point of a theme in Felix Mendelssohn’s concert overture Calm Sea and Prosperous Voyage.
-Three are quoted by the principal clarinet with two in A-flat major, and a third in E-flat major.
+Three are quoted by the principal clarinet with two in A-flat major and a third in E-flat major.
 Another fragment in F minor is performed in octaves by the trumpets and trombones but lacks quotation marks because it diverges from the original major mode.

 The key letters of those Mendelssohn fragments are an anagram of a well-known music cryptogram (FAE) coined around 1853 by Joseph Joachim, one of the most celebrated violinists in England and Europe during the latter half of the 19th century.
 “FAE” is the acronym for Joachim’s romantic motto “Frei aber einsam” (Free but lonely), a three-word German saying that mirrors the three-word German title of the covert Theme.
 The letters of Joachim’s maxim were used as the musical foundation for the F-A-E Violin Sonata composed in October 1853 by Robert Schumann, Albert Dietrich, and Johannes Brahms.
 Mendelssohn mentored Joachim, introducing him to the British public in 1844 at age 12 in a command performance of Beethoven’s violin concerto for the Royal Philharmonic Society of London.
 An aspiring violinist in his youth and professional concert violinist as an adult, Elgar lionized Joachim as eloquently documented by Arthur Reynolds in the July 2007 issue of The Elgar Society Journal.
 For instance, Elgar reverently described a discarded E string from Joachim’s violin as “a precious relic.”